-Hulu picks up four new eSports series
+Hulu picks up four new esports series

 The network-backed streaming service, which has been coming in hot lately with an Emmy-winning original drama and a push toward more back-log seasons of popular series, purchased the rights to about 15 total hours of content from ESL.

 - Player v.
-Player: a talk show with eSports casters and influencers who talk through various topics while also earning points based on their knowledge.
+Player: a talk show with esports casters and influencers who talk through various topics while also earning points based on their knowledge.
 (Ten episodes, 30 minutes each)

 - Bootcamp: a documentary series that follows one of the great CS:GO teams (The Immortals) through scrimmages and practice sessions, as well as life at the team house, in the lead-up to the Intel Extreme Masters Oakland tournament at Oracle Arena in November.
 (Six episodes, 30 minutes each)